pooyanosk1382/sorts/README.md

 Merge sort:

 Merge sort is similar to the quick sort algorithm as it uses the divide and conquer approach to sort the elements.
 It is one of the most popular and efficient sorting algorithm.
 It divides the given list into two equal halves, calls itself for the two halves and then merges the two sorted halves.
 We have to define the merge() function to perform the merging.

+Bucket sort:

+Bucket sort is a sorting algorithm that separate the elements into multiple groups said to be buckets.
+Elements in bucket sort are first uniformly divided into groups called buckets, and then they are sorted by any other sorting algorithm.
+After that, elements are gathered in a sorted manner.